 If you or a loved one have been injured in a car accident, you need an experienced attorney.
 There’s no way you should go up against the insurance company alone.
 They’ll take advantage of you.
 The only way to make sure you get the compensation you deserve is to have a skilled auto accident attorney handle your claim.

-Contact car accident attorney Jon Soto today to schedule your free initial consultation.
-It gives you a chance to speak with a lawyer and ask any questions you may have.
+Contact our Boston car accident lawyer Jon Soto today to schedule your free initial consultation.
+It gives you a chance to speak with him and ask any questions you may have.
 It also gives your lawyer a chance to review your case.
 He can make sure you have all the information you need to file your claim.
 He can also give you an idea of what your case is worth.

 The insurance companies have lawyers working for them.
 And you should too!
 Call the Jon Soto Law Firm today at 617-618-5560 and speak to a car accident lawyer in the city of Boston to schedule your free initial consultation.
 And remember – you pay nothing until you settle your case!